 The color and texture of the ground play an important role.
 Color determines the choice of painting technique.
 For example, on white grounds, an artist would work from light to dark, whereas on dark grounds, the order would be reversed – from dark to light.
 Examinations of Rembrandt’s paintings show that the artist used middle-tone grounds, which allowed rapid painting.
 He only applied dark and light tones, leaving the mid-tones of the ground…

 Before the age of photography, portrait painting served multiple purposes – portraits were mass-produced by art assistants for the mass-market as well as painted by well-known artists for art collectors.
 Nevertheless, even famous artists did not always complete artwork with their own hands.
 For example, Portrait of Philips Lucasz of 1635 features the head and the background painted by the master himself, while the lace collar and gold chain lack virtuosity and probably were painted by his assistant…

 Free Demo – Video sample 7

 How Rembrandt depicted Flesh – Skin Painting

 The texture and chiaroscuro of the skin in Rembrandt’s portraits was created by using colors that vary from pure white to reddish tints, and deeper wrinkles were portrayed with dark accents by rougher brushstrokes.
 The form is suggested not only by the tonal chiaroscuro, but also by varying the warm and cool tints in the sequence.
 Such an approach is characteristic to Rembrandt…

 When you subscribe, you’ll also get email updates from us.

 We respect Your Privacy.
 No spam.

-I love Old Masters Academy and vote for it!
+I love Old Masters Academy!